THE BORDERLINE PERSONALITY CLIENT

 Because of inadequate/defective primal experiences that kept the Borderline from retaining a solid bond of attachment during his/her earliest years, he/she was never able to forge real trust in Mother.
 As a result, learning to trust oneself has been elusive, at best.
 If you've never been able to rely on your own senses to discern who's trust-worthy, how can you ever trust anyone not to hurt you??

 Trust issues have serious ramifications within a potentially solid and meaningful therapeutic endeavor.
 A Borderline will resist helpful intervention, especially when it interferes with their need to 'change the channel' on what they're feeling during episodes of duress.
 The characteristic of BPD impulsivity can make working with a Borderline feel considerably more challenging.
 You're put in a position of having to reign them in, and all you can do at these times is damage control and crisis intervention, which are antithetical to growth work.

 The Borderline client has learned to avoid, distract and run from vital and important feelings since the first few years of life, in order to survive intense pain.
-This has left them emotionally underdeveloped, which is always at the baseline of personality disorders.
+This has left them emotionally underdeveloped, which is always at the baseline for people with personality disorders.
 They must be taught how to experience and tolerate all their emotions (even light, good ones), so that growth can be accomplished.
 Only then, are they equipped to surrender their acting-out behaviors and BPD features.

 It's not at all uncommon to see pathological levels of borderline disorder and Codependency within the same individual~ in fact, this combination is way too prevalent among psychotherapeutic professionals.